United Arab Emirates (UAE)

 Maternity/Paternity Leave in the UAE

 Working women with a year of continuous service are entitled to 45 days maternity leave with full pay.
 (This includes the period before and after the delivery).
 The maternity leave is granted with half pay if the woman has not yet completed one year of service.
 She may then extend her maternity leave for a maximum period of 10 days without pay – this can be continuous or interrupted if caused by an illness (in this case a certified doctor’s note is required).
-Finally, female employees are entitled to two daily intervals of up to 30 minutes for the purpose of nursing.
+Finally, for up to 18 months following her delivery, female employees are entitled to two daily intervals of up to 30 minutes for the purpose of nursing.

 Gratuity Pay, End of Service Benefits, and Severance in the UAE

-- 30 days per year of service will be awarded for every year of service exceeding 5 years.
+- 30 days per year of service will be awarded for every year of service following the first 5 years.

 Employment Taxes in the UAE